aliuly/xlpricer/README.md

   to it from the components tab
 - [x] subcommand - prep
 - [x] subcommand - reprice
-- [ ] reprice command will not update tiering table.
+- [ ] reprice command  update tiering table.
+  - scan the other sheets.
+Finding relevant columns.
+    - tier calc, description, region, vCPU, Price
+  - look down and find the cells with "Tier", which are the ones that need updating.
+  - search the price in the apidat, and update